leo-project/leofs/docs/installation/cluster.md

 # Building a LeoFS' cluster with Ansible
 ## Purpose

 This tutorial teaches you how to easily build a LeoFS cluster.
-All steps will not be explained in detail, it is assumed you already know how to setup a stand-alone LeoFS system.
+All steps will not be explained in detail, it is assumed you already know [how to setup a stand-alone LeoFS system](quick.md).
 This guide exists to help you get a cluster up and running quickly.
-We recommend that you read the LeoFS Installation, Configuration and Administration Guide to learn how to administer your LeoFS cluster.
+We recommend that you read the LeoFS Configuration and Administration Guide to learn how to administer your LeoFS cluster.
 We hope that by reading this tutorial you will be able to get a cluster started as quickly as possible.

 ## Installs and Launches LeoFS with `leofs_ansible`